BagritsevichStepan/expressions-parser/README.md

 # expressions-parser
-A generic parser can parse different mathematical expressions and stores them as classes, is able to compare and display expressions in different variants, can evaluate expressions with several variables.
+The generic parser can parse different mathematical expressions and stores them as classes, is able to compare and display expressions in different variants, can evaluate expressions with several variables.

 [Examples](#examples)